oddbird/oddleventy/content/blog/2021/containerqueries.md

   - Article
   - Container Queries
 summary: |
   The `@container` query, that elusive feature developers have been requesting and proposing for years, has finally made its debut in browsers.
 Well, sort of.
-What are **container queries** exactly and how do they work?
+Here we'll explain what container queries are, how they work, and what other feautures they might come with once they are fully supported in browsers.
 ---

 {% import 'embed.macros.njk' as embed %}